|Favorite book:||"Life" by all those who write it.|

 |Member Since:||Mar 16, 2011|

 P.S.
 I'm really random and I like to do random things, so don't be surprised if I make random comments.
-All compliments and criticisms are exempt from my randomocity though.
+All compliments and criticisms are exempt from the velocity of my randomocity though.